howerj/libforth/libforth.md

 * Add a better *create* and a *does>* .
 * 'recurse' keyword.
+* Figure out if there are any more primitives that need adding that would aide in scripting, perhaps file handles, floating point values, larger VM sizes.
+* Improve documentation.
-* '#!/bin/forth' should work correctly for scripting
+* '#!/bin/forth' should work correctly for scripting.
 * Redesign *FORTH* word header.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29